How to Code a Website

 </head>

-* Apart from the above, there was also code to load Google Fonts, Font Awesome icons and a lightbox module for the images displayed on the page.
+* Apart from the above, there may also be code to load Google Fonts, Bootstrap Icons or Font Awesome icons, and a lightbox module for the images displayed on the page.

 Most of the declarations here we already know, but there are a couple of new ones: